fogus/rv/doc/API.md

   The approach, as described in 'Version spaces: a candidate elimination approach to rule learning' by Tom Mitchel (1977) takes training examples (currently Tuples of a like-arity) and manages a 'version space'.
-A version space is a map containing two 'hypotheses' :S and :G. The :G hypothesis corresponds to the most general versions of the training data that are consistent with them and :S is the most specific versions.
-When a version space is presented with a new example it runs a 'candidate elimination' algorithm to modify the hypotheses :S and :G accordingly.
-Examples can be marked as being 'positive' examples, meaning that they are preferred instances.
+A version space is a map containing two 'boundaries' `:S` and `:G`.
+The `:G` boundary contains 'hypotheses' corresponding to the most general versions of the training data that are consistent and `:S` is the most specific versions.
+When a version space is presented with a new example it runs a 'candidate elimination' algorithm to modify the boundaries `:S` and `:G` accordingly.
+Examples can be marked as 'positive' examples, meaning that they are preferred instances.
 Anything not marked as 'positive' are taken as negative examples.
-Once trained, a version space can be used to classify new examples as 'positive' or 'negative'.
-If new examples are not covered by the existing hypotheses then they are classified as 'ambiguous' instead.
+Once trained, a version space can  classify new examples as `::positive` or `::negative`.
+If new examples are not covered by the existing hypotheses in either boundary then they are classified as `::ambiguous` instead.